High blood pressure now starts at 130/80

 Drinking fewer than two drinks a day for men and one drink a day for women also lowers heart risk, Carey said, as does getting enough potassium from foods such as bananas — not from supplements.

-While people may be confused by the change, the heart experts said three years of reviewing the research showed that much fewer people die if high blood pressure is treated earlier.
+While people may be confused by the change, the heart experts said three years of reviewing the research showed that many fewer people die if high blood pressure is treated earlier.

 “We are comfortable with the recommendations.
 They are based on strong evidence,” Whelton said.